-London has some AMAZING hot chocolates to get stuck into this winter.
-On this list, you’ll find some piled high with marshmallow fluff to cups where they are deliberately drenched in three types of chocolate.
+London has some AMAZING hot chocolates to get stuck into that are so more much more than the milky, overly sweet water we tend to find these days.
+On this list, you’ll find hot chocolates piled high with marshmallow fluff to cups that are deliberately over flowing with chocolate.
+Sound good?
 Here are 25 hot chocolates you MUST drink in London.

 with chocolate whipped cream and chocolate flakes.

 We all know Hotel Chocolat is the place you go if you’re ever in need of some posh chocs.
 Well, it turns out that a few of their stores in London (and around the UK) also have a cocoa cafe serving freshly made cakes and their speciality hot chocolate.
 Made with shaved chocolate, topped with chocolate cream and sprinkled with chocolate flakes.
 It’s definitely one for the extreme chocolate lovers.